fernandacduarte/horizons/DECISIONS.md

 **Status:** Phase-2 canonical split.
 Phase-1 results were on the prior 7-surface val and are not directly comparable; each phase is baselined on its own val.

+### D12.4 — Non-finite gradient guard in the training loop

+**Decision:** Before clipping and the optimizer step, the loop checks that every accumulated parameter gradient is finite; if any is NaN/Inf it zeroes the grads, logs a warning, and skips the step — the same philosophy as the existing non-finite-*loss* skip (D8.1).

+**Where:** `horizons/training/loop.py` (batch loop, before `clip_grad_norm_`).
+Test: `tests/test_loop.py::test_nonfinite_gradient_guard_preserves_weights`.

+**Why:** Phase-2's first run died at epoch 91 after 90 clean epochs.
+A *finite* loss back-propagated a *non-finite* gradient — most likely the `1/‖n‖` term in vertex-normal normalization (`compute_vertex_normals`, eps=1e-12) blowing up on a near-degenerate normal during a deep rollout, far more likely now with the large surfaces' N≈150–200 rollouts.
+The existing guards could not catch it: the loss-finiteness check skips NaN *losses*, not finite-loss/NaN-gradient cases, and `clip_grad_norm_` cannot sanitize NaN/Inf (clipping by a NaN norm yields NaN grads).
+So the poisoned gradient flowed into `optimizer.step()` and turned every weight to NaN; thereafter every surface NaN'd, the loop skipped them all, and the epoch aborted with "No successful surfaces."
+The guard makes a non-finite *gradient* a skip, exactly like a non-finite loss, so one pathological batch can no longer corrupt the weights.

+**Trade-off:** a genuinely informative-but-explosive batch is dropped rather than clipped.
+Acceptable — a corrupted run loses everything, a skipped batch loses one update.
+If skips become frequent, the root-cause fix is to raise the normals `eps` (1e-12 → ~1e-6), bounding the normalization gradient at source.

+**Status:** In effect from Phase 2.
+Default-on (no flag); applies to every run.

 ---